yoavniran/smocker/README.md

 * **statusMessage**: the message that will be returned to the client (default: **ok**)
 * **headers**: a key/val map of headers to return to the client (default: **{content-type: "application/json"}**)

+Another option is to use the function form for the mocked resource.
+The function is expected to have the following signature: fn(req, info, utils)

 In case a function is used, it should return the same object structure.

-The function will receive a reference to the incoming request and an options objects which contains:
+The function will receive a reference to the incoming request (currently being handled) as the first argument.

+It will also receive an info object as the seconds argument which contains:

 * **params**: the request URL parameters of the incoming request as a key/val pair.
 * **config**: the configuration passed to the start method.
 * **pathPars**: an array containing values of any dynamic path part used within the request.
 For example if the resource is "api.orders.$" and the request URL is "/api/orders/123" then "123" will be the first item in the pathPars array.
 * **requestBody**: the body of the request if the request contained one and the __readRequestBody__ configuration parameter is set to true (default)

+Finally, it receives a reference to a utils objects as the third argument.
+Currently the utils object has these methods:

+> **respondWithFile** Use method when the response should be a file loaded from disk instead.
+See example [below](#fileResponse).

 ### prefixing
 In case all of the requests being mocked start the same path part for example: